top of page

 Further Ado: Built for the Classic Distance

-Further Ado’s first two maiden attempts at Saratoga came at six and seven furlongs.
-This horse is simply not built to be a sprinter.
-He is built for the classic 10-furlong distance.
 His third maiden attempt as an immature two-year-old came at Keeneland against several speed demons, this time stretching to 8.5 furlongs on a clean track.
 The advantage switched in his favor, and he blew them away.

 In the Kentucky Jockey Club, he faced a very good rival in Universe at the same 8.5-furlong distance.
 The son of Global Campaign was in his element and put up a strong fight.
 Further Ado did not deliver a visually dazzling win, but he still prevailed against quality competition under those parameters.
-Further Ado is simply a very talented classic-distance colt who showed his will and determination very successfully in the Kentucky Jockey Club.
-He persevered and he won.

 Next up in the Tampa Bay Derby.
-Further Ado now beginning to grow into himself, lost to The Puma in an 8.5-furlong race run in the rain.
+Further Ado now beginning to grow into himself, came second to The Puma in an 8.5-furlong race with the rain on a wet surface.
 Those conditions strongly favored speed-dominant horses, and The Puma fits that profile perfectly.
 Further Ado is not built that way.
-A horse is never advantaged in every single race, at every distance, or on every track bias.
-This is Handicapping 101.
-He is not Flightline - a freak who dominated at every distance on every track.

 Would The Puma have stood any chance against Further Ado in that nine-furlong Blue Grass rather than the Florida Derby against Commandment?
 That is the kind of question handicappers must ask when evaluating biases and competition.
 The stats speak for themselves.

-As far as the obnoxious talk of a "bounce" - it's possible but the horse did not overtly expend himself, he simply ran.
-As good as he is, the extreme lengths that separated him from his competitors were not because he used alot of himself, it was because his competitors paled in comparison.
+As good as he is, the extreme lengths that separated him from his competitors were not because he used alot of himself, it was because his competitors paled in comparison within the parameters.
 They contributed to that demolition on their own.
 Again, he is built to sustain his speed.
 9f is nothing to him.

-Further Ado is arguably the most talented colt in the entire crop.
-He has proven faster than Ted Noffey under identical conditions and has looked like the “Epicenter” of the season.
-He will enter the gate at Churchill Downs with a higher natural advantage than most of the field, including The Puma.
-That does not guarantee a flawless trip - nothing does in the Kentucky Derby - but it is a significant edge worth respecting.
+He will enter the gate at Churchill Downs (on a clear dry day) with a higher natural advantage than most of the field, including The Puma.
+This does not guarantee a safe and sound trip - nothing does in the Kentucky Derby - but it is a significant edge worth respecting.

 Potente: Losing Can Sometimes Be a Positive Sign